pavanakarthik12/aurix/README.md

 - **Market ticker** — Yahoo Finance live quotes (NIFTY, SENSEX, BANK NIFTY, USD/INR) in the app shell (`components/layout/market-ticker.tsx`, `app/api/market`)
 - **Splitwise sync UI** — balance overview with API proxy and demo sandbox (`app/api/splitwise`)
 - **FastAPI backend** — Grok (xAI) AI with retries/streaming, ChromaDB RAG, Tesseract OCR, SQLAlchemy data model, and a pytest suite (`backend/`)
+- **Server-side Financial Intelligence** — a dedicated analytics engine (`backend/app/services/financial_intelligence.py`, ~700 lines) exposed via `/api/v1/intelligence/*`: trend / anomaly / seasonal insights, the 8-factor health score, and a **self-learning merchant→category mapper** — categories are auto-suggested when transactions sync (`backend/app/api/data.py`) and every learned mapping persists in the new `MerchantCategoryModel`.
+The frontend `/api/health-score` and `/api/insights` routes now proxy to this service, and the `/api/budgets` route generates AI budget recommendations from your income and fixed expenses
 - **Backend data sync** — transactions, goals, and categories auto-sync to the backend (`components/data-initializer.tsx`)
 - **AI assistant drawer** — upgraded from the Phase-1 placeholder to a working chat with guru debate and tool detection